School Menus and Food Services Information

 Hamden has set up a system to make it easier for kids to purchase meals at school.
 This system allows parents to set up an account for their child and add money to the account as needed for student meals.
 Students simply enter their account code at the cafeteria register and are able to purchase meals without having to worry about having cash available.
 To register for an account or learn more about the program, visit MySchoolBucks.com.
 You can also use this link to check your account balance or to make a payment to an account.

-The Food Service Department at Hamden Public Schools extends “credit” when purchasing lunch at the Elementary Schools.
-We allow Elementary grade students to charge lunch as a convenience with the understanding that there are “occasional moments” when lunch money is lost, forgotten or inadvertently overlooked.
-Please be aware that we rely on all revenue to sustain the lunch program and to continue serving nutritious, appetizing meals.
+Elementary School Level: As a courtesy and convenience, the Food Service Department at Hamden Public Schools extends “credit, to elementary students purchasing lunch, with the understanding that there are “occasional moments” when lunch money is lost, forgotten or inadvertently overlooked.
+Please be aware that we rely on all lunch revenue to sustain the lunch program and to continue serving nutritious, appetizing meals.
 We ask that “charging privileges” be exercised as infrequently as possible and not used as a payment practice.

-Upon reaching the “charge limit” of $8.00 students will be substituted a cheese sandwich as the entrée to complete a fully nutritious meal as defined by the National School Lunch Program and the USDA.
-This practice will continue until the outstanding balance is paid in full.
-Notification of charge balances are sent home weekly from each school.
-We recommend that parents monitor the balance in their child’s lunch account to avoid menu substitutions.
+Upon reaching the “charge limit” of $8.00, students will be offered the menu item of the day.
+Notification of charge balances are sent home weekly from each school in the form of a letter.
+We recommend that parents monitor the balance in their child’s lunch account to avoid negative balances.
+Parents can monitor this on-line (MySchoolBucks.com) or contact Whitsons at 203-230-1010.

-Middle school students without funds for lunch may receive a “loan” from the main office upon request.
-High School students are responsible to make payment for their lunch in the lunch line.
-Particular circumstances will be considered on an individual basis for charge privileges.
+High School Level: High school students are responsible to make payment for their lunch in advance or in the lunch line.
+Special circumstances will be considered on an individual basis for charge privileges.

 Please visit MySchoolBucks.com for account information, set-up low balance email alerts and to make payments to a lunch account.